What type of training do you use?

 Should I attend a group class, have private instruction, or have my dog stay with a trainer for board training?

-For most dogs, especially puppies, we encourage owners to have one private session to get a good grasp of the basics and then attend a group class.
+For most dogs, especially puppies, we encourage owners to have at least one private session to get a good grasp of the basics and then attend a group class.
 In this environment we are best able to provide controlled distractions for the purpose of training and socialization in the real world.

 For those people who want us to set a good foundation in their dog to make training easier for them, we suggest Board Training in conjunction with Private or Group instruction.

 What shots does my puppy need to attend class?

 Puppies must be up-to-date on their vaccines for their age.
 Because early socialization is so critical for a dog’s well being throughout their lifetime, we generally do not recommend waiting to join a puppy class until they have completed a traditional course of shots.
 You should chat with your veterinarian and do some research on the topic, which should include reading Dr. R.K.
 Anderson’s excellent letter on this topic.

 Can more than one person in my family attend the group training class?

 Two people may attend class with each canine student.
 If you have small children, they may attend class, but must be supervised at all times by an adult and be able to remain calm and seated in class so as not to scare the other dogs or otherwise disrupt the class.